101digital/react-native-theme-component/README.md

 Make sure you have permission to access this repository

-The theme-component is using [react-native-localize](https://github.com/zoontek/react-native-localize) to get default country code for iOS device.
+- The theme-component is using [react-native-localize](https://github.com/zoontek/react-native-localize) to get default country code for iOS device.
 Make sure you install and link `react-native-localize` to your app.

+- The theme-component is using ['react-native-async-storage'](https://react-native-async-storage.github.io/async-storage/) to save countries data.
+Make sure you install and link `react-native-async-storage` to your app.

 ## Quick Start